bostroemc/rfs-parts-db/README.md

 # README job-queue

-__job-queue__ exposes a simple FIFO buffer to the Data Layer.
-It is based on the __datalayer.provider__ sample provided by ctrlX AUTOMATION SDK V1.8.
+__rfs-parts-db__ handles a parts database for a rollfeed system.
+An interface to the ctrlX Data Layer is included.
+It is based on the
+__datalayer.provider__ sample provided by ctrlX AUTOMATION SDK V1.8.

 ## Introduction